 Introducing Lifesong Liberia Vocational College!

-Which is a challenge since Liberia remains one of the poorest countries in the world.
-80% of our population are subsistence farmers (meaning they grow enough food crops to meet the immediate needs of their family) and unemployed citizens who live beneath the poverty line.
+Liberia remains one of the poorest countries in the world.
+80% of our population are subsistence farmers, meaning they grow just enough food to meet the immediate needs of their family.
+And most Liberians live beneath the poverty line.

-And as a result, education isn’t the priority, and generations of children have grown up uneducated.
+As a result, education isn’t the priority, and generations of children have grown up uneducated.

-Very few students have the academic ability or the financial means to attend university.
-And so, very few students have the vocational training or career training necessary to find employment.
+Very few students have the vocational training or career training necessary to find employment.

-Unfortunately, students who fail to succeed in Liberia’s educational system believe they have no options.
+Unfortunately, many students who fail to succeed in Liberia’s educational system believe they have no options.
 So they often turn to drugs, alcoholism, and gambling.
+And the poverty cycle continues.

 Lifesong Christian Academy in Liberia started in 2012.